avi12/youtube-auto-hd/README.md

 ### A kind-of working solution

-To provide a smooth user experience, instead of forcing the user to reload all of the already-open web pages, I decided to keep track of the last qualities that were fetched, and use them.
+To provide a smooth user experience, I decided to use the last qualities that were fetched.

-This solution is not perfect, since if the user wants to update the quality of the videos in the currently-open web pages using the popup page (as seen above), it will not update dynamically.
+This solution is not perfect, since if the user wants to update the quality of the videos in the currently-open web pages using the popup page, it will not update dynamically.
-However, this is the only viable solution, since the alternative one would be to auto-reload web pages, which would lead to a bad user experience.
+However, this is the only viable solution, as the alternative would be to auto-reload web pages, which would result in a bad user experience.

 ## Translating

 You can translate the extension to your own language by filling [this form](https://apps.jeurissen.co/auto-hd-fps-for-youtube/translate).
-After filling, you will get an email, which will grant you access to a spreadsheet, in which you can contribute your translations.
+Filling will grant you access to a Google Sheets spreadsheet via email, in which you can contribute your translations.

 ## Requirements for setting up